Fyy10/Fyy10.github.io/_pages/cv.md

 - Computed the number of primes smaller or equal to the given number N using the MPI algorithm with three optimized approaches, which eventually achieved significant improvement in performance.
 - Simulated the gravity interactions and the motions of 4096 bodies with CUDA C and reached more than 1500x speedup compared with sequential code on the target machine.

-## Applications and challenges of Artificial Intelligence -- Sept.2020 ~ Nov.2020
+## Applications and Challenges of Artificial Intelligence -- Sept.2020 ~ Nov.2020

 - Project GitHub (Python): [https://github.com/Fyy10/Python-Playground/tree/master/AI](https://github.com/Fyy10/Python-Playground/tree/master/AI)
 - Learned fundamental concepts and acquired skills in artificial intelligence including decision tree (ID3 algorithm), backpropagation in neural networks, fully connected networks for MNIST classification, LeNet for CIFAR10 classification, and VGG16 for flower classification.